karmab/kcli/doc/index.md

 - filteruser Defaults to False.
 Only list vms created by own user
 - filtertag Defaults to None.
 Only list vms created by kcli with the corresponding filter=filtertag in their description.
 Useful for environments when you share the same user
 - imagerepository (Optional).
 A Glance image provider repository to use to retrieve images.
 Defaults to `ovirt-image-repository`.
-- ignitionhook Defaults to False.
-Whether to inject ignition data for rhcos/fcos vms by using the custom property ignitiondata, which requires the ignition hook to be installed on ovirt server side.
-Useful for environments which lack support for ignition through cloudinit (that is, older than ovirt 4.3.4)

 Note that pool in Ovirt context refers to storage domain.